python-b5/lily-json/README.md

 involve JSON data that is not valid UTF-8, and escape sequences that produce characters that are not valid UTF-8.
-They occur because Lily's `String`s are required to only contain valid UTF-8 data - so, in the first case the data cannot be read in the first place, and in the second case Lily fails to encode the final `String` after parsing the JSON token.
-The only way around this would be to use `ByteString`s instead of `String`s, but that is not especially idiomatic in Lily, so it seemed the best option was to simply raise errors in those cases.
+They occur because Lily's `String`s are required to only contain valid UTF-8 data - so, in the first case the data cannot be read in the first place, and in the second case Lily would fail to encode the final `String` after parsing the JSON token (lily-json avoids a runtime error in the latter case by inserting a Unicode replacement character, but that behavior is not specified in RFC 8259).
+The only way around this would be to use `ByteString`s instead of `String`s, but that is not especially idiomatic in Lily.

 ## Limitations